r-nikhil/r-nikhil.github.io/_pages/about.md

 </style>

 I love to learn and hack around with new technologies.
 This site is a partial collection of stories I’ve written down, my general musings and the software I work on.
-There is no particular theme to this site; it’s just a place to hang text we don’t have a better place for.
+There is no particular theme to this site; it’s just a place to hang random text.

 Top 5 posts by views:
 - <a href = "https://rnikhil.com/2024/01/07/attacking-neural-networks.html">Attacks on machine learning models</a>